Encharted Cook

 Process Photo 3 - Sifting the dry ingredients onto parchment paper using a large metal strainer.

-Sift together the flour, baking powder, baking soda, salt, and ground nutmeg.
+While the mixture creams, sift together the flour, baking powder, baking soda, salt, and ground nutmeg onto a piece of parchment paper or into a medium bowl.

 Process Photo 4 - Beating the dry ingredients into the creamed ingredients to make a dough.